6 Expert Tips on How to Make an Organized Shopping List

 That said, Lempert understands we all need a few impulse purchases here and there, so he suggests drawing three horizontal lines at the bottom of your old receipt.
 These are for three impulse items you’ll allow yourself to buy.
 But limit them to three, because impulse purchases add up quickly (as much as 40% of your typical grocery bill!).

 To level up, Perez suggests planning the week’s meals before going through your list.
-And then, once you’ve got that routine down, start using an online coupon app like Flipp or checking in with Coupon Sherpa’s grocery coupons to craft your weekly menus based on what’s on sale that week.
+And then, once you’ve got that routine down, start using an online coupon app like Flipp or other grocery shopping apps to craft your weekly menus based on what’s on sale that week.

 Organize by your budget